 Assessing My Economic Outlook

 Every investor should begin by understanding their worldview and economic outlook.
 Personally, I don’t have much confidence in our anemic economic growth and “bubbly” stock market.
 The stock market growth is not based on the growth of businesses but QE printing by the fed and lack of interest paid in savings accounts.
 Essentially, there are few good safe investments so the default is the stock market.
 The market is booming now but when the punch bowl is removed it’ll pull back.
 In my area of North Texas, the population is booming as Dallas/Fort Worth is one of the top relocation spots in the country.
 All that said, I believe real estate is a good place for my investments.
+I started out by visiting many areas of my town to spot some good locations and find great deals.
+My agent recommended I visit Trappers Crossing which is a popular hotspot for the college town we live in to start off my real estate venture.

 My Current Real Estate Investments